 An analysis of existing land and renewable resource potential will help determine the amount of local renewable energy that could be developed within the Town of Woodbury.
-Table 7 identifies the amount of renewable energy generation (in megawatt hours) that the Town of Woodbury would need to generate by 2050 to help meet their share of the Region's total renewable energy generation.
+Table 7 identifies the amount of renewable energy generation (in megawatt hours) that the Town of Woodbury would need to generate by 2050 to help meet its share of the Region's total renewable energy generation.

 The information in Table 12 includes an analysis of the renewable energy generation potential and will be complemented by information and maps that are in Appendix B of the plan.
 There is adequate land area available for Woodbury to accommodate renewable energy generation that can meet their share of the region's renewable energy allocation.
 It should be noted, however, that not all renewable energy generation is appropriate at the same scale.
 For example, wind may be appropriate in the Town of Woodbury at a residential scale, but not at a commercial scale as detailed in the Mapping Section, in Appendix "A", and as illustrated on both the Known and Possible Constraints Maps, and the Wind Resources Map.
 Local objectives will need to be established to address these issues.
+However, as previously stated, and consistent with the Central Vermont Regional Energy Plan, industrial-scale wind development is not appropriate and therefore shall not be permitted in Woodbury.
 Also, it should be noted that not all areas are appropriate for development of renewable energy and more detailed analysis may be needed to identify appropriate locations for renewable energy development.

-One final factor to consider is efficiency of renewable resources and their ability to generate energy.
+One final factor to consider is the efficiency of renewable resources and their ability to generate energy.
 Since not all sources of renewable energy generation provide the same level of capacity, it is important to understand the efficiency differences between the common types of renewable generation.
 Simply put, the sun doesn't always shine and the wind won't always blow therefore these renewable generators are not always producing energy.
 These efficiency factors will allow the municipality to utilize whatever renewable resource is most appropriate for the specific circumstances.